Slesa/launchy/trunk/Launchy_VC7/ReadMe.txt

 .
 Fixed Google not getting selected bug
 .
 Fixed mouse problems
 .
-Launchy no longer jumps to original position when skins are changed
+Launchy no longer jumps to original position when skins are changed .
+Fixed the problem with launchy in the corner of the screen moving elsewhere on reload

 WHERE I LEFT OFF:
+The plugin dialog is almost done.. except for the hard part: live update of plugins.
+It's probably a really bad idea to allow dynamic loading/unloading of plugins but I think it's what users would expect.
+So, take a look at void Plugin::ReloadPlugins(map<CString, bool> ids) {
+next time you get back to the code.

 How to fix the startup crash bug: